 - The Dean of Students Office is a great place to seek help with problems or obstacles or to report acts of intolerance.

-- The LGBT Student Life website provides an incredible amount of information and direction for accessing LGBTQ support services at IWU.
+- The LGBT Student Life website provides an incredible amount of information and direction for accessing LGBQ+ and TGNC support services at IWU.

-I identify as transgender.
+I identify as transgender or gender non-conforming (TGNC).
 Will I be able to live in the residence halls?

-We know that transgender students may have specific needs, and we will be happy to work with you to find a living option that best meets your needs.
+We know that transgender and gender non-conforming (TGNC) students may have specific needs, and we will be happy to work with you to find a living option that best meets your needs.
 We encourage you to contact us before you begin the room selection process so that we may answer your specific questions and best assist you.
-We recognize that the needs of transgender students may vary depending on their particular situation, so we will assist transgender students on a case by case basis.
+We recognize that the needs of TGNC students may vary depending on their particular situation, so we will assist TGNC students on a case by case basis.

 What if I have a problem with my roommate or someone on my floor?